---

 ```

-The expected results should look similar to the following figure:
+The expected results should look similar to the following figure (which you can visualize using the notebook contained in the `docs` directory):

 Testing Accuracy vs Rounds for StatAvg